Blog-Reference and Blog-Reference

 A fault which is most serious, I said; the fault of telling a lie, and, what is more, a bad lie.”

-Philosophers are known since 2000+ years to be committed to truth.
+Philosophers are known for 2300+ years to be committed to truth.
 They introduced the distinction between doxa=opinion and episteme=knowledge.
 You say you are a philosopher who operates strictly within his field.

 Here are five political story-tellers/agenda-pushers who pose as scientists and censor and manipulate their blogs/Twitter accounts: